Weezer (Teal Album): Commercial performance

 The Teal Album peaked at number five in its second week on the Billboard 200, after debuting at number 47 the previous week.
 This was a significant rebound from Weezer's previous album, Pacific Daydream, which only reached number 23.
 In its first full tracking week, it debuted with 39,000 album-equivalent units, of which 27,000 were pure album sales.

+In addition to the singles "Africa" and "Take On Me," many other songs from the album charted.